RIDOY-ZZAMAN/RIDOY-CARSHOP/README.md

 # React, Node, MongoDB, HeroKu Assignment 12
 live site link: https://assignment12-1ebce.web.app/
 # Main Functionality
+*A niche product website of cars, where customers will be able to buy different types of cars.
 * React Router has been used to navigate different components.
 * Total 4 Routes have been Created to Visit 4 different links on the home page Nav Bar.
 * And then Total 10  Routes have been created inside the Dashboard, 4 of them(Manage All Orders,Add A Product,Make Admin,Manage Products) are private and only have access to the Admin.
 And If an user enter the website he can visit (pay,My Orders,Review) these routes.